santiment/academy/src/docs/sanbase/assets-page/index.md

 This page contain two sections:

 1. **`Categories`**
-	These topics are specific asset lists that the Santiment team created based on a certain aspect of the assets, e.g.
+   These topics are specific asset lists that the Santiment Team created based on a certain aspect of the assets, e.g.
    `Stablecoins`.
 In case you have any feedback on these or you think we might be missing tokens in one of them, please consider getting in touch.

 2. **`Watchlists`** basically the same as **Categories**, but can be created by anyone.

 ![](assets.png)